Heineken in talks to buy South African drinks maker Distell

-JOHANNESBURG (Reuters) - Heineken NV is in talks with South African drinks maker Distell about a possible acquisition, the two companies said on Tuesday, in what would mark a push into wine and spirits for the world’s second-largest brewer.
+Heineken NV (HEIN.AS) is in talks with South African drinks maker Distell (DGHJ.J) about a possible acquisition, the two companies said on Tuesday, in what would mark a push into wine and spirits for the world’s second-largest brewer.

 Wines, spirits and cider maker Distell, which had a market capitalisation of 31.8 billion rand ($2.27 billion) at Monday's close, said Heineken was interested in buying the majority of its business, sending its shares up more than 10% in early trade.